 Staged out of St. Mary’s College and Historic St. Mary’s City, the St. Mary’s Triathlon is a spectacular race site nestled between the Chesapeake Bay and the Potomac River, just a few miles from Point Lookout State Park and PAX River Air Station.
 Situated on a bluff overlooking the St. Mary’s River this race is easy to get to, fun to race and just minutes from great lodging and restaurant options in Lexington Park and Solomon’s Island.
 You will love the swim course, the buttery smooth pavement and wide shoulders of the bike course and the flat, low traffic run course.
-This race is a short drive from NOVA and a quick, 60 minute hop to the General Smallwood Triathlon Festival for Sprint and Olympic racing on Saturday.
+This race is a short drive from NOVA!
+Check out these videos from previous races HERE and register today!

 St. Mary’s Olympic